mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 ### [Roles](https://rond-authz.io/docs/policy-integration#roles)

-Roles in Rönd characterize the function a subject can assume within the application.
-This can be achieved by applying specific permissions to each role, granting them different powers.
-For example, there can be the role of _viewer_, which represents users that can read the Fast Data runtime configuration and state, but they cannot change it.
+Roles in Rönd characterize the set of capabilities a subject can assume within the application.
+This can be achieved by applying specific permissions to each role, granting them different level of access and actions on the resource.
+For example, there can be the role of _viewer_, which represents users that can view the Fast Data runtime configuration and state, but that cannot change it.
 Similarly, the _editor_ role can represent users with the same access of the viewer, augmented with the capability to also change the Fast Data runtime state.